 Liz worked as a deputy clerk in the Henrico County General District Court from 2008-2013.

-Defense of a large telecommunications company against alleged violations of the FCA in connection with national economic stimulus grant to expand broadband fiber networks.
+- Defended large telecommunications company against alleged violations of the FCA in connection with national economic stimulus grant to expand broadband fiber networks.

-Representation of a major financial institution in enforcement actions by the OCC related to sales practices.
+- Represented major financial institution in enforcement actions by the OCC related to sales practices.

-Representation of a national political organization in multiple, simultaneous lawsuits in federal and state court to ensure the integrity and constitutionality of the electoral process in a federal election.
+- Represented national political organization in multiple, simultaneous lawsuits in federal and state court to ensure the integrity and constitutionality of the electoral process in a federal election.

-Representation of current and former executives throughout federal investigations into alleged misconduct, including antitrust violations and fraud.
+- Represented current and former executives throughout federal investigations into alleged misconduct, including antitrust violations and fraud.

-Advised pharmaceutical company on the fiduciary duties of directors and officers to the corporation and shareholders in connection with significant corporate transactions.
+- Advised pharmaceutical company on the fiduciary duties of directors and officers to the corporation and shareholders in connection with significant corporate transactions.

-Advised companies on legal, ethical, and compliance considerations related to the role of in-house counsel, attorney client privilege, and the work product doctrine.
+- Advised companies on legal, ethical, and compliance considerations related to the role of in-house counsel, attorney client privilege, and the work product doctrine.

-Prepared for and participated in dozens of court-ordered settlement conferences while clerking for U.S. Magistrate Judge David J. Novak.
+- Prepared for and participated in dozens of court-ordered settlement conferences while clerking for U.S. Magistrate Judge David J. Novak.

-Managed extensive e-discovery processes, including in defense of a large telecommunications company in a qui tam action brought by a relator pursuant to the False Claims Act.
+- Managed extensive e-discovery processes, including in defense of a large telecommunications company in a qui tam action brought by a relator pursuant to the False Claims Act.